opf/typed_dag/README.md

  * `node_class_name`: The name of the AR model whose instances serve as the nodes of the dag
  * `from_column` (default `from_id`): The name of the column in the edges AR model that refer to the node the edge starts from
  * `to_column` (default `to_id`): The name of the column in the edges AR model that refer to the node the edge ends in
+ * `count_column` (default `count`): The name of the column in the edges AR model that keeps track of the number of identical edges between from and to
  * `types`: The hash of type configurations.
 The key of each configuration will need to be present as a column in the edge's DB table.
   * `from`: The AR association's name for nodes having a relation which end in the current node, have the type specified by the key and are not transitive (have only one hop).
 Only for `from` can one specify a limit to the number of relations a node can have.
 Doing this turns the DAG into a tree which is usefull for hierarchies.
 If a limit needs to be specified, the configuration has to be provided as `{ name: [association's name], limit: 1 }`.
 If no limit is given, the association's name can be provided as a symbol.
   * `to`: The AR association's name for nodes having a relation which start from the current node, have the type specified by the key and are not transitive (have only one hop)